 2. Base the business name on positive connotations

-This is one of our favorite naming strategies.
-It involves the use of timeless “perennial” or evergreen words to create new, positive sounding, brand names..
+This is one of our favorite strategies, especially for consulting company names.
+It involves the use of timeless “perennial” or evergreen words to create new, positive sounding, brand names.
 OnStar is a great example of how GM used two positive words, “On,” and “Star,” to create a blended name that speaks to intelligent navigation.
-We recently branded a wealth management company Parkworth, using the positive imagery of a park like setting, combined with the richness of the word “worth.”
+We recently branded a wealth management company Parkworth, using the positive imagery of a park-like setting, combined with the richness of the word “worth.”
 Together the two words form a name that communicates a sense of natural financial growth, an environment where your financial future can thrive.
 A mortgage advisor we branded with the name BrightPath.
 The company identity underscores a sense of guidance and direction, attributes important in the consulting field.
 Mixing and matching positively associated words that reflect your brand essence is yet another effective naming strategy.

 3. Choose a metaphor to develop a new company name